IntelSoftware/SYCL_101/02_Why_SYCL/01_what_is_sycl.rst

 SYCL is a high-level single-source standard C++ programming model that can target a wide range of heterogeneous platforms.

-SYCL is an industry-driven standard [[added em dash here and after 2014]]—developed by Kronos Group [[add footnote 1?
-Is there code that can link to the endnote below?]]and announced in March 2014—that allows data parallelism for heterogeneous systems based on C++ 17.
+SYCL is an industry-driven standard —developed by Khronos Group and announced in March 2014— that allows data parallelism for heterogeneous systems based on C++ 17.
 It is a royalty-free, cross-platform abstraction layer that enables the development of applications and frameworks with the portability and efficiency of OpenCL, while providing a user interface that's flexible and easy to use.

-SYCL standard [[is designed to be both highly portable and highly efficient and >> This phrase is redundant to the content in previous paragraph.
-Suggest removing.]] allows applications to offload compute kernels and [[data transfer >> Should this say "tranfer data"?]] to OpenCL-enabled accelerators such as GPUs, FPGAs, and other processors.
+SYCL standard is designed to be both highly portable and highly efficient and allows applications to offload compute kernels and data transfer to OpenCL-enabled accelerators such as GPUs, FPGAs, and other processors.

 SYCL Features
 --------------